calvinmetcalf/intercal/README.txt

 The configure script in this distribution is called 'config.sh', to be kind to people trying to build under DOS, and also just because we like being different.
 (You can build and install C-INTERCAL using the familiar routine of config.sh, then make, then make install.)
+C-INTERCAL should run fine without being installed, as long as you give a full absolute or relative pathname to its executable, and don't move things from the directories they were compiled into.
+The compilation must happen in-place; several empty directories are distributed with C-INTERCAL specifically for being compiled into.

 I have come across lexes whose default limits for various things aren't high enough to handle INTERCAL's various lexing conundrums.
 In this case, pay